-The overhaul of the locomotive has now started on the Bluebell Railway.
+The overhaul of the locomotive, which has not steamed since November 1974, started around 2016 on the Bluebell Railway.

 Because of the level of corrosion to the original frames quotes are being sought for a new set of frame plates so that the cost of repairing the exiting frames can be compared with the cost of replacing them.
 New frames were cut by Tata Steel in October 2017 and delivered to Sheffield Park later that month.

 In early 2018 new cylinders for the locomotive were sent to Statfold Engineering Ltd for machining

 The new cylinder block was delivered to the Bluebell Railway in April 2019.

 - 31178 (SECR 178, SR A178, SR 1178, Bowaters Pioneer II & BR 31178)